 The magazine describes this dessert as impressive.
 I was certainly impressed by how well it turned out.
-While it didn’t quite have as much flavor as I had hoped, it is certainly delicious.
+Its understated flavor is certainly delicious.
 The sponge cake plus the whipped cream filling make for a lovely, light dessert perfect for most any occasion.
 Just be sure you display it so you can maximize the ooohs and aaahs you’ll deserve for your efforts.

 To make the cake:

 Preheat oven to 375°.
 Lightly spray a 15″x 10″x 1″ jelly roll pan.
 Line pan with parchment paper, and spray paper as well.